 To implement the deduction and credit, the bill requires the DRS commissioner to prepare forms to:

-- 1. designate (a) accounts as disaster savings accounts and (b) qualified beneficiaries and - 2. collect from account holders information for tax purposes and any other information the commissioner needs to perform his program duties.
+- designate (a) accounts as first-time homebuyer savings accounts and (b) qualified beneficiaries and - 2. collect from account holders information for tax purposes and any other information the commissioner needs to perform his program duties.

 Financial Institution Responsibilities